-Our emissions are tracked through a third party following the GHG protocol.
+Our emissions are tracked through a third party following the GHG protocol (Greenhouse Gas Protocol).
 According to the GHG protocol, the reported emissions and information should be relevant, complete, consistent, transparent and accurate.
 According to this recommendation, the organisational boundaries have been identified and set to the following:

 BORG’S OPERATIONS INTO THE FOLLOWING DIVISIONS:

 • United Kingdom

 • The Netherlands (office closed year 2015)